 Theresa Law, Corlears Science Teacher, discussed her experience chaperoning these overnight trips.
 “They allow me to connect what we learn within the science classroom with true real world experiences for the kids.
 It is always a joy to see the ‘ah-ha’ moment when they can make that connection on their own.”

 During the trips to nearby sleepaway camps like Ramapo or Clearpool, two of the locations students have historically visited on these trips, students get to experience the outdoors and traditional camp experiences, like sleeping in cabins, having bonfires, playing outdoor games, and share family-style meals.

 Theresa went on to say that, “It's also great seeing the kids build a sense of independence and powering through the difficulty of being away from home.
 It truly expresses how resilient and strong the kids are emotionally.”

-VIEW PICTURES FORM THIS YEAR’S THIRD- AND FOURTH-GRADE TRIP TO RAMAPO!
+VIEW PICTURES FORM LAST YEAR’S THIRD- AND FOURTH-GRADE TRIP TO RAMAPO!